Annual Security Report 2022(Current Version)

 Enact policies and procedures to handle reports of missing students.
 This requirement is intended to minimize delays and confusion during the initial stages of a missing student investigation.
 Institutions must designate one or more positions or organizations to which reports of a student living in on-campus housing can be filed if it’s believed that student has been missing for 24 hours.

 For more information please review the Security On Campus website at www.securityoncampus.org.

-For questions about the WLU Annual Security Report or safety policy please contact one of the following:
+For questions about the WLU Annual Security Report or safety policy please contact any of the following:

 - Marcella Snyder, Clery Compliance/Judicial Coordinator/Housing & Student Life (304) 336-8358